Fiscal Year July 1, 2019—June 30, 2020.

 The Pacific Internship Programs for Exploring Science, known as PIPES, is awarded the Hawai‘i Conservation Allianceʻs Outstanding Leadership Award at the 26th Annual Hawai‘i Conservation Conference held in Honolulu July 10, 2019.
 The award is given to a person or group that has demonstrated exceptional leadership in advancing environmental conservation in Hawai‘i that leads to significantly better protection of Hawai‘i’s native ecosystems.
 PIPES is dedicated to educating and growing the next generation of natural resources leaders through recruiting and retaining local undergraduates in related fields of study and ultimately careers.
 The internship experiences for the students focus on personal, academic, and professional success through a foundation of aloha and mālama ‘āina, with the ultimate goal of returning to healthy ecosystems and thriving communities.

-The UH Hilo Doctor of Nursing Practice (DNP) program is re-accredited through 2029 by the Commission on Collegiate Nursing Education.
+The Doctor of Nursing Practice (DNP) program is re-accredited through 2029 by the Commission on Collegiate Nursing Education.
 The reaccreditation is the maximum 10-year term, received following a rigorous process that included a self-study, site visit and a review of the DNP nursing curriculum.
 The UH Hilo DNP program currently has 28 students, and has graduated 39 students since 2015.

-UH Hilo’s graduate program in counseling psychology is now accessible to off-island students via distance learning technology.
+The Counseling Psychology Graduate Program is now accessible to off-island students via distance learning technology.
 In a new hybrid system, students in the counseling psychology graduate program who live on Hawai‘i Island receive their classroom learning in a more traditional way, while students on neighbor islands now have access through a videoconferencing system.
 Coordinators of the program hope the new system helps increase much-needed mental health clinicians across the state.

 …My favorite definition of leadership is that it is a process of moving an organization from its current reality to its aspirations.
 My first task at UH Hilo is to listen and learn what the campus and community aspirations are and then focus our energy toward achieving them, all the while making sure we are ambitious enough in those aspirations to really help the island with its needs—economic, educational, and cultural—while also protecting the ‘āina through sustainable activities.